City of London: Economy

 The City of London vies with New York City's Lower Manhattan for the distinction of the world's pre-eminent financial centre.
 The London Stock Exchange (shares and bonds), Lloyd's of London (insurance) and the Bank of England are all based in the city.
 Over 500 banks have offices in the city.
 The Alternative Investment Market, a market for trades in equities of smaller firms, is a recent development.
-In 2009, the City of London accounted for 2.4% of UK GDP.
+In 2024, GDP of the City of London was £ and £ per capita.

 London's foreign exchange market has been described by Reuters as 'the crown jewel of London's financial sector'.
 Of the $3.98 trillion daily global turnover, as measured in 2009, trading in London accounted for around $1.85 trillion, or 46.7% of the total.
 The pound sterling, the currency of the United Kingdom, is globally the fourth-most traded currency and the fourth most held reserve currency.

 Canary Wharf, a few miles east of the City in Tower Hamlets, which houses many banks and other institutions formerly located in the Square Mile, has since 1991 become another centre for London's financial services industry.
 Although growth has continued in both locations, and there have been relocations in both directions, the Corporation has come to realise that its planning policies may have been causing financial firms to choose Canary Wharf as a location.

 In 2022, 12.3% of City of London residents had been granted non-domicile status in order to avoid their paying tax in the UK.